LucianoAdonis/lucianoadonis.github.io/pages/confluence.md

 [Live Search](https://confluence.atlassian.com/conf719/livesearch-macro-1157466803.html) gets even better when you’re using proper tagging, so take the time to tag your content wisely.

 [Go to Types of Pages](#types-of-pages) for more inspiration.

+# Security & Limitations

+Not much to say, just to complain.

+- There are not granular controls over the documentation by default.
+Basically an exclusive list or allow all.
+There is a solution sold by Confluence to have more visibility over everything for each type of implementation:
+  - On-Prem: Tower.
+  - Cloud: Guard.
+- Page Ownership is only available in Cloud Version.

 <!-- Single Modal -->